eea/eionet.helpadmin/README.md

 HelpAdmin is built with Apache Maven.
-Assuming you have Maven installed, and its "mvn" executable on your path, execute the following command while in TRUNK:
+Assuming you have Maven installed, and its "mvn" executable on your path, execute the following command while in ROOT:

 ```sh
 mvn clean install